Stihl Timbersports Series: History

 Stihl Timbersports began in 1985, and the earliest broadcasts were made from a field in Wisconsin, United States, using a single camera on a forklift.
 At this time, there was no overall Series championship.
 Instead, awards were given for performances in individual events on venues around the country.
 Stihl, however, had a vision of a series that would bring the best athletes together and let them compete in several events and thus determine who was the best overall lumberjack.

 With the help of Granite State Lumberjack Shows, the Series evolved and has become a very prestigious competition.
 Athletes from all around the world take part in the Series with European athletes taking part in the Series since 2005.

 The Series has also spawned a college series, the Stihl Timbersports Collegiate Series, involving over 60 collegiate woodsman teams in the US and Canada.
 The winner of this series automatically receives a seed for next year's professional series.

 The Canadian Series created their first Women's Professional Division in 2013.
 2017 marks the creation of their first Women's Professional Division.

 The Series celebrated its 30th anniversary in the spring of 2015.

 About

 The Series involves both men and women competitors.
 There are currently three divisions: Men's Rookie Division, Men's Professional Division and Women's Professional Division.
-The three disciplines that are completed by the Pro Women's Division are Underhand Chop, Single Buck and Stock Saw.
+The Pro Women's Division consists of either three or four disciplines: Underhand Chop, Single Buck, Stock Saw, and optionally Standing Block Chop.
 The four disciplines completed by the Men's Rookie Division are Underhand Chop, Standing Block Chop, Single Buck and Stock Saw.
 The six disciplines completed by the Men's Professional Division are Underhand Chop, Standing Block Chop, Spring Board, Single Buck, Hot Saw and Stock Saw.